top of page

 Project: Hydraulic Simulation of a Water Supply Net Pipe System in the Aburra Basin

-IV.
+III.
 ACADEMIC TEACHING APPOINTMENTS

 University of Texas at El Paso Sep 2020 – Present